Diabetic Ketoacidosis in Children

 The best way to prevent DKA is to help your child control his or her diabetes.
 Ask your child's healthcare provider for more information on how to manage your child's diabetes.
 The following may help decrease your child's risk for DKA:

-- Check your child's ketones: Follow your child's healthcare provider's instructions about when you should check your child's blood or urine for ketones.
+- Check your child's ketones as directed.
+Follow your child's healthcare provider's instructions about when you should check your child's blood or urine for ketones.
 You may be given a machine to check your child's blood ketones.
 Urine ketones can be checked with sticks you dip in your child's urine.
-Do not allow your child to exercise if he has ketones in his urine or blood.
+Do not allow your child to exercise if he or she has ketones in his or her urine or blood.
+Exercise may increase the level of ketones in your child's blood or urine and cause dehydration.

-- Know how to treat DKA: If your child has signs of DKA, give him more liquids that do not contain sugar.
-Give your child insulin as directed by his healthcare provider.
+- Know how to treat DKA.
+If your child has signs of DKA, give him or her more liquids that do not contain sugar, such as water.
+Give your child insulin as directed by the healthcare provider and go to the nearest emergency room.